 Nearly lost to history is the original name of Mansfield University’s Alumni House.
-Currently, Alumni House, as its name implies, serves as offices for the Mansfield University Foundation.
-In addition, there are three rooms available for alumni to use during visits to their alma mater.
+Alumni House, as its name implies, once served as offices for the Mansfield University Foundation but has been torn down for residence halls.
+In addition, there were three rooms available for alumni to use during visits to their alma mater.
 But this was not the building’s original purpose nor is “Alumni House” its original name.

 Originally, the house, which was once privately owned, probably stood on the west side of Clinton Street near the exit of the parking lot of Laurel Hall.
 It was later moved to its present location, next to Beecher House.
 In 1966, the building was officially designated the “Ellen H. Richards” house and, like Beecher House, was used as a home management laboratory for the home economics department.
 In both buildings, home economics students received practical training in that field of study.